SoSimplySean/the100club/docs/index.md

 permalink: /
 ---

-# Overview

-{: .fs-9 }
+# Overview{: .fs-9 }

-An overview of our documentation for The 100 Club, an exclusive memebrship platform + community for entrepreneurs.
-{: .fs-6 .fw-300 }
+An overview of our documentation for The 100 Club, an exclusive membership platform + community for entrepreneurs.{: .fs-6 .fw-300 }

+---

 ## Directory